Now is the time to add healthy African recipes to your diet, starting with simple and delicious Steamed Plantains!

 How to Serve Steamed Plantains

 You can serve steamed plantains anytime you want.
 They can also make excellent side dishes or snacks for your guests.
-In fact, you can mash steamed plantains to make baby food.
+In fact, you can mash boiled plantains to make baby food.

 Storage Tips